Have you heard? Singapore is getting a brand-spankin’ new attraction come 2023 when the new Bird Paradise finally opens at Mandai Wildlife Reserve!

 5. Crimson Wetlands

 Make your way to the third stop at Crimson Wetlands, and here’s where you’ll be enamoured with the strikingly colourful display of Scarlet Ibises and Roseate Spoonbills gliding over “marshy wetlands set against the backdrop of a floating village in South America”.
-Check out the clay lick wall where gorgeous macaws can be seen feeding as well as a waterfall (a tribute to the original waterfall aviary at Jurong Bird Park), and a restaurant offering lovely views of the area and waterfall!
+Check out the clay lick wall where gorgeous macaws can be seen feeding as well as a waterfall (a tribute to the original waterfall aviary at Jurong Bird Park), and Crimson Restaurant, a restaurant offering lovely views of the area and waterfall!

 6. Amazonian Jewels

-Next, head deep into the Amazon jungle at Amazonian Jewels and meet unique bird species like the Amazonian Motmot and Chestnut-eared Aracari while checking out iconic Amazonian rainforest ficus trees, large buttress root and more.
+Next, head deep into the Amazon jungle at Amazonian Jewels and meet unique bird species like the Amazonian Motmot and Chestnut-eared Aracari while checking out iconic Amazonian rainforest ficus trees, large buttress roots and more.

 7. Songs of the Forest